 When an investor (we'll call this the ‘middleman') finds a great real estate deal and signs a Purchase Agreement with the Seller, they have the option (if their Purchase Agreement contains the right language) to “assign” (aka – sell) this piece of paper to an outside investor.

 When the wholesaler/middleman assigns the Purchase Agreement to the outside investor, they can do it with a simple, 1-page document called an Assignment Agreement.
-This document legally transfers all of the original buyer’s rights (as written in the original Purchase Agreement) to the new buyer.
+This document legally transfers the original buyer's rights (as written in the original Purchase Agreement) to the new buyer.
 It also releases the original buyer (i.e. – the “Assignor”) from any liability or obligation and substitutes the new buyer (“Assignee”) in their place.

 Essentially, the outside investor is jumping into the shoes of the wholesaler and can purchase the property directly from the Seller, at the same price, at the same terms, with the same deadlines, exactly as the terms were stated in the original Purchase Agreement.
 The only difference is that it now applies to the new buyer (Assignee) instead of the original buyer (Assignor).